 On September 18, 2007, the school at 2274-86 Church Avenue became a New York City Landmark.
 The designation report includes “The Town of Flatbush,” “Public Education in Flatbush,” and a description of the campaign to build the now-demolished school.
-The report also includes a brief biography of the building’s architect John Culyer whose contribution to the development of New York City is unquestioned.
+The information also includes a brief biography of the building’s architect John Culyer whose contribution to the development of New York City is unquestioned.
 That vanished historic structure is in the upper right corner of the map at Church Avenue and Bedford Avenue.
 Except for the image (above) and the designation report (here), the building became a story, not a place in 2016.
 Its future as a place that respects the past is now in question.

 On March 2, 2016, Sarah Crean wrote its brief epitaph, “Demolished: Landmark Flatbush District #1 School” (here).
 Although the building lost its structural integrity, the cause of its demolition was a deficiency of interest from potential investors coupled with the lack of initiative by its city government managers.